hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step2-prepare.md

 `kubectl get namespaces`{{execute}}

 If you are curious, scan the contents of the namespace creating YAML.
-It does more than just creating the namespaces.
+Labels are added to the namespaces.

 `curl https://raw.githubusercontent.com/openfaas/faas-netes/master/namespaces.yml`{{execute}}.